jetstack/tally/README.md

 ### Generate missing scores

-Some repositories don't have scorecard scores.

-Tally will generate missing scores itself when the `-g/--generate` flag is set.
+Tally may not have scores in its database for every discovered repository but it can generate these missing scores itself when the `-g/--generate` flag is set.

 This requires that the `GITHUB_TOKEN` environment variable is set to a valid token.